jeffpk62/speech-to-text-icp/websockets.md

       <br/><em>Optional</em></td>
     <td style="text-align:center">String</td>
     <td style="text-align:left">
-      Passes a valid authentication token instead of passing service credentials with the call.
-You pass a token only to establish an authenticated connection with the service.
+      Passes a valid authentication token to establish an authenticated connection with the service.
 Once you establish a connection, you can keep it alive indefinitely.
-While the connection remains open, you do not need to pass a token with subsequent calls.
+While the connection remains open, you remain authenticated to the service.<br/><br/>
-      <br/><br/>
       **Important:** You cannot use JavaScript to call the WebSocket interface from a browser.
 The `watson-token` parameter does not accept API keys.
       For more information about working around this limitation, see the